 Lauren received her Bachelors from the California Institute of Integrated Studies in 2010 in Integrated Studies where she studied Psychology, Modernity, and Spirituality.
+She recieved her Sound Healing certification from the Globe Institute in San Francisco.
 She has an EFT Apprenticeship Certification (Emotional Freedom Technique) from Sonya Sophia Illig, a Certification in Herbal Studies with Kami McBride, and Relationship and an Intimacy and Relationship Coach Certification from Tahil Gesyuk and Viviana Lahrs.
 She has assisted many workshops including Naka Ima (Inside of Now) with Deborah Riverbend, and assisted and volunteered for 10-day Vipassana Meditation Retreats (with Northern California Vipassana Center).

 The way ProcessSING was created was more or less a fluke.
 I had been playing piano and singing since I was young, but anytime I played or sang in front of people my throat would close, waves of fear and judgement would come crashing down upon me, and my voice would be small and my energy shaky.
 Even when no one was around me I had intense inner judgement around my voice, believing that my voice was a repellant towards others, that I would never have the voice I want, and that I just had to give up my dreams of being a singer and sharing my messages of love and transformation.